rdp/ffmpeg-windows-build-helpers/README.md

 Also NB that you can also "cross compile" vlc.exe if you pass in the appropriate command line parameter too.

-Also NB that you can create "optimized builds" by modifying the --cflags parameter, like --cflags=-march=athlon64-sse2 or what not.
+Also NB that you can create a "somewhat optimized builds" by modifying the --cflags parameter, like --cflags=-march=athlon64-sse2 or what not.

 Feedback welcome roger-projects@googlegroups.com